 Safety in Turkey

-Turkey is generally considered a safe destination and many expats relocate to Turkey without problems.
-Nevertheless, an ongoing risk of terrorism has raised concerns of safety in Turkey, with a number of attacks having targeted popular tourist areas in the past.
+Turkey is generally considered a safe destination and many expats relocate there without problems.
+Nevertheless, an ongoing risk of terrorism has raised concerns of safety in Turkey, with a number of attacks having targeted popular tourist areas in the past, including Istanbul's Atatürk Airport.
 Road safety is also a concern, and expats should take to the roads with caution.

 Although there are no dress restrictions in Turkey, female expats should rather avoid wearing clothing that is too revealing as this may attract unwanted attention.

 Terrorism in Turkey

 There is an ongoing threat of terrorism in Turkey due to the presence of both local and regional terrorist groups; these largely include Leftists, Kurdish separatists and Islamic extremists.

 The most prominent terrorist organisation in Turkey is the Kurdistan People's Congress (also known as Kongra-Gel (KGK) or PKK), composed of ethnic Kurds with a separatist agenda, who operate mostly in southeastern Turkey and northern Iraq.
 The regional terrorist group, ISIS, has also carried out attacks in Turkey.